 If you have been working in the maritime industry for some time, you may already know of someone who has filed a lawsuit under the Jones Act or other maritime injury laws.
-You may also know that if you are a classified as a seaman under the Jones Act and are injured or become ill on the job, your employer is required to pay you daily living expenses while you are living on land (maintenance) and the reasonable costs associated with your medical care and treatment (cure).
+You may also know that if you are classified as a seaman under the Jones Act and are injured or become ill on the job, your employer is required to pay you daily living expenses while you are living on land (maintenance), and the reasonable costs associated with your medical care and treatment (cure).
 In addition to these payments known as “maintenance and cure benefits,” you may also have the legal right to file a lawsuit against your employer if your accident was due to the negligent actions of your company or a fellow crew member.

 It is important to know that even if you are not classified as a “seaman” under the Jones Act, you are likely to be protected under other maritime laws such as the Longshore Harbor & Workers’ Compensation Act or the Outer Continental Shelf Lands Act (OCSLA).
-An experienced Louisiana Jones Act lawyer at our firm can review your case to identify the best courses of legal action available to you.
-Whether you were injured on an oil or gas rig, supply boat, crane, cargo ship, fishing boat or other maritime vessel, we will work to get you the legal relief you need to deal with your accident and move forward with your life.
+An experienced Louisiana Jones Act attorney at our firm can review your case to identify the best courses of legal action available to you.
+Whether you were injured on an oil or gas rig, supply boat, crane, cargo ship, fishing boat, or another maritime vessel, we will work to get you the legal relief you need to deal with your accident and move forward with your life.

-Oil, Gas and Maritime Activities in Louisiana
+Oil, Gas, and Maritime Activities in Louisiana

 Louisiana’s expansive waterway system has allowed for the development of a large number of inland and coastal ports throughout the state.
-According to the Ports Association of Louisiana these ports are responsible for creating and supporting more than 400,000 jobs and $20 billion in personal earnings.
-The Port of South Louisiana ranks as the nation’s top water port in terms of total tonnage with more than 55,000 barges and 4,000 seagoing vessels making call at the port each year.
-Located at the center of the Louisiana’s Lower Mississippi River port complex, the Port of New Orleans is ranked 6th in the nation for total tonnage.
-This port handles more than 70 million tons of domestic and foreign waterborne trade and is recognized as the port of choice for the transportation of a diverse range of products, including steel, petroleum, coals, manufactured goods, coffee and rubber.
+According to the Ports Association of Louisiana, these ports are responsible for creating and supporting more than 400,000 jobs and $20 billion in personal earnings.
+The Port of South Louisiana ranks as the nation’s top water port in terms of total tonnage with more than 55,000 barges and 4,000 seagoing vessels making calls at the port each year.
+Located at the center of Louisiana’s Lower Mississippi River port complex, the Port of New Orleans is ranked 6th in the nation for total tonnage.
+This port handles more than 70 million tons of domestic and foreign waterborne trade and is recognized as the port of choice for the transportation of a diverse range of products, including steel, petroleum, coals, manufactured goods, coffee, and rubber.

 According to the U.S. Energy Information Administration (EIA), Louisiana has 19 operating petroleum refineries and ranks second only to Texas in both total and operating refinery capacity.
-Louisiana’s refineries have the ability to process more than 3.2 billion barrels of crude oil each day which accounts for nearly one-fifth the United States’ refining capacity.
-The Louisiana Offshore Oil Port (the Loop) is the first and only deep water oil port located in the United States and has the capacity to import up to 1.2 million barrels of crude oil per day.
+Louisiana’s refineries have the ability to process more than 3.2 billion barrels of crude oil each day which accounts for nearly one-fifth of the United States’ refining capacity.
+The Louisiana Offshore Oil Port (the Loop) is the first and only deepwater oil port located in the United States and has the capacity to import up to 1.2 million barrels of crude oil per day.
 The state also holds about 7 percent of the country’s natural gas reserves.